Talking with a friend a few weeks ago, the Ice Bucket Challenge was quickly brought up as a topic of conversation.

 "People are now taking time out of their day-to-day schedule to recognize this."

-Swick has an intimate connection to the disease (a childhood neighbor passed away from ALS when he was a child) and a personal relationship with the origins of the Ice Bucket Challenge.
+Swick has an intimate connection to the disease (a childhood neighbor passed away from ALS) and a personal relationship with the origins of the Ice Bucket Challenge.

 Notre Dame head baseball coach Mike Aoki was Boston College's mentor when Frates was a player there in the early 2000s.
 Notre Dame played the University of Toledo this past season and Swick had a table for his organization set up at the game.